 You spend lots of money taking your family on vacation miles from home.
-You want your vacation photos to be perfect.
+You want your photos to be perfect.
 Nothing is more disappointing than vacation photos that miss the mark.
-Why not spend a few minutes learning techniques that can make your family vacation photo winners?
+Why not spend a few minutes learning techniques that can make your photos winners?

 Ed Szczepanski, a St. Louis, Mo., photography instructor, offers seven tips to help you bring home vacation photos you’ll love:

 Move in.
 “For vacation photos, often there are two main subjects — the who and where,” Szczepanski said.
 You’ve gone to the trouble of flying or driving to this location, so you want to include it and your friends and family in the photo.
 “Sometimes people take a picture of their family standing in front of, say, Niagara Falls but the people in the photograph are so small, you can’t tell who it is or you can’t see the details because they (the photographer) backed up so far to see all of the falls,” he said.
 Solution?
 Get closer to the subject but zoom the lens out.
 “Your subject will be bigger but by zooming out, you’re still able to see where those people are,” Szczepanski said.